-This power system is designed to mount in a 23-inch wide or 27-inch wide rack having 1-inch or 1-3/4-inch multiple drillings.
+This power system is designed to mount in a 23-inch wide rack having 1-inch or 1-3/4-inch multiple drillings.
 Refer to System Application Guide SAG582127000 for overall dimensions.
 Perform the following steps to mount the power system.